-General Kehler.
+General KEHLER.
 Senator, I don't know.
 I do not know.

-General Kehler.
-Well, Mr. Chairman, I think that's a question that we ought to see to what degree we could answer.
-That reminds me, you know, in the disintegration of the Soviet Union it was the United States that took the initiative through Nunn-Lugar to go in and try to secure those nuclear weapons.
+Senator NELSON.
+Mr. Chairman, I think that's a question that we ought to see to what degree we could answer.
+That reminds me, in the disintegration of the Soviet Union it was the United States that took the initiative through Nunn-Lugar to go in and try to secure those nuclear weapons.
 That turned out to be a very successful program.

-In this new world of cyber threats, we of course have to be responsible for ours, but we have to worry about those others on the planet that have a nuclear strike capability protecting theirs against some outside player coming in and suddenly taking over their command and control.
+In this new world of cyber threats, we, of course, have to be responsible for ours, but we have to worry about those others on the planet that have a nuclear strike capability protecting theirs against some outside player coming in and suddenly taking over their command and control.